Sunginyoung/MDTR/README.md

-## Multi-dimensional Transcriptome Ruler
+## Multi-dimensional Transcriptomic Ruler
-* Multi-dimenisonal transcriptome ruler (MDTR) provides measurements of the degree of dysregulation in gene expression data at the transcriptome level for five hepatotoxicity mechanisms.
+* Multi-dimenisonal transcriptomic ruler (MDTR) provides measurements of the degree of dysregulation in gene expression data at the transcriptome level for five hepatotoxicity mechanisms.

   _Five hepatotoxicity mechanisms_
   * Oxidative stress